Replacing your driving licence

 - your passport in the name by which you are known

-- or birth and marriage/civil partnership certificate or Deed Poll
+- or birth and marriage/ civil partnership certificate or Deed Poll

 The evidence you provide must show a clear link between the name on the identity document and your present name.
 Photocopies of the documentary evidence are not acceptable.

-Note - if you would like your supporting documents returned by secure delivery then include a registered post or pre-paid Royal Mail Special delivery envelope with your application.
+If you would like your supporting documents returned by secure delivery then include a registered post or pre-paid Royal Mail Special delivery envelope with your application.

 If your appearance has changed since your existing photograph was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.